-In 2010, Greg became a Special Agent with the Special Inspector General for Afghanistant Reconstruction (SIGAR), and investigated fraud, waste and abuse in US contracts in Kandahar, Afghanistan.
-After serving two 13-month term appointments, Agent Bristol returned to the US in 2012, and created The Human Trafficking Training Institute.
+In 2010, Greg became a Special Agent with the Special Inspector General for Afghanistan Reconstruction (SIGAR), and investigated fraud, waste and abuse in US contracts in Kandahar, Afghanistan.
+After serving two 13-month appointments, Agent Bristol returned to the US in 2012, and created The Human Trafficking Investigations & Training Institute.

 In 1978, Greg became a Trooper with the Michigan State Police (MSP), and was first assigned to MSP's Northville Post.
 He was a Distinguished Expert marksman, and the receipient of MSP's Meritorious Service medal for diligence and perseverance under uncommon circumstance in a murder investigation.
 In 1986, he was reassigned to MSP's Detroit Freeway Post.

 Film Credit - Not My Life

 Not My Life is the first film to depict the cruel and dehumanizing practices of human trafficking and modern slavery on a global scale.
 Filmed in five continents, it shows us an astonishing array of practices including forced labor, domestic servitude, begging, sex tourism, and child soldiering.
 One of Agent Bristol's 2009 FBI domestic servitude cases is highlighed in this film.

 UNICEF works with development partners, governments and NGOs on all aspects of anti-trafficking responses - prevention, protection and prosecution, and supports evidence-based research to strenghten interventions.
 Mr. Bristol has recently been filmed by UNICEF to participate in one of their Public Service Announcements, which is shown on the Welcome Page.